Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 trackAction API will report the Action as an **event**, and will not increment your page views in Analytics.
 {% endhint %}

-## Integrations with Experience Cloud solutions and services
+## Integrations with Experience Platform solutions and services

 ### Analytics for Target \(A4T\)